 My first ever completed and accomplished KPOP drama series!

 I am always fascinated with law and order plots because such genre helps you think critically, thereby, letting you participate in the “watching process.”
 Remember (War of the Son) is one of those few series I patiently watched, and yes, its full 20 series til the wee hours of the morning.
-Why wouldn’t I be, instead of me crying myself to sleep because I was too sad missing my homies?
+Why wouldn’t I be, instead of me crying myself to sleep because I was too sad missing my family?
 Indeed I indulged myself to KPOP drama because I needed to calm down from the daily anxieties of living overseas.